jasonumiker/eks-quickstart-immersion/README.md

     1. This gives you a sense of all the add-ons that the Quick Start has set up on our cluster for us.
 If this was a new EKS cluster without the Quick Start you'd only see three things (kube-proxy, coredns and aws-node (our CNI)).
     1. Also note all the Add-ons we've deployed we've put in the kube-system namespace so you'll need to specify that if you want to interact with these

-NOTE: The authentication to the cluster was based on the IAM Role assigned to our Bastion Instance being set up by the Quick Start with the necessary access to the Cluster.
+NOTE: The authentication to the cluster was based on the IAM Role assigned to our Bastion Instance being set up by the Quick Start with the necessary access to the Cluster ([being mapped in via the aws-auth ConfigMap](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html)).
 This IAM role assignment functionality automatically provides and rotates AWS Access Keys and Secrets to our Bastion that are leveraged by our ~/.kube/config and kubectl to 'just work'.
 You can do similar things with AWS CodeBuild or Lambda or any other AWS service where you can assign an AWS IAM Role.

 ## Install Ghost via another loosely coupled CDK Stack